Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - E.2.2.b) Times may be adjusted from other timers to follow E.2.1.

 == E.3: Internal Runs
-E.3.1) <E.3.1> Internal runs must not leave the world (Save and Quit or crash the game) in accordance with glitchless rules #entangledRule("D.1.3")-#entangledRule("D.1.4").
+E.3.1) <E.3.1> Internal runs must not leave the world (Save and Quit or crash the game) in accordance with NMG rules #entangledRule("D.1.3")-#entangledRule("D.1.4").

 == E.4: External Runs
 E.4.1) External runs must leave the world (Save and Quit or crash the game).
-- E.4.1.a) <E.4.1.a> Clarification: Runs are not considered external if the only time(s) in which the world is/are left are circumstances that would still be allowed under a glitchless/internal context (i.e. if the circumstances are in accordance with #entangledRule("D.1.3")-#entangledRule("D.1.4")).
+- E.4.1.a) <E.4.1.a> Clarification: Runs are not considered external if the only time(s) in which the world is/are left are circumstances that would still be allowed under a NMG/internal context (i.e. if the circumstances are in accordance with #entangledRule("D.1.3")-#entangledRule("D.1.4")).

 = F: Co-op Ruleset